StateCDONetwork/data-policy-options/README.md

-This site was cloned from:
-Edition was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.
+This site was cloned from Edition made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.